 Practice Leave No Trace principles (leaves DEC website) when recreating on state land to enjoy the outdoors responsibly, minimize impact on the natural resources and avoid conflicts with other users.

 For your safety and protection of the resource, the following regulations are in place:

 - All State properties are carry in/carry out facilities.

 - Unauthorized cutting of live trees or new trail building is prohibited.

-- No hunting is allowed on any Region 2 NYS DEC properties.
+- No hunting is allowed on any Region 2 DEC properties.

 - Fishing is allowed in compliance with State regulations.

 - Keep pets under control and on leash while other forest users are around.

 - Unauthorized use of off-road motorized vehicles is prohibited.
 This includes cars, trucks, ATVs, and motorcycles.

 How We Manage Old Place Creek